helio-leao/stream-csv/README.md

 ### Read Script (`read.js`)

-1. A `ReadStream` is created to read `data.txt` in chunks of 16 KB.
+1. A `ReadStream` is created to read `data.txt`.
-2. Each chunk is processed to extract complete lines and calculate the sum of the values in the second column.
-3. Incomplete lines are stored in a fragment and processed with the next chunk.
+2. The file is read line by line using the `readline` object.
-4. The total sum and elapsed time are logged at the end.
+3. The total sum and elapsed time are logged at the end.

 ## Notes